FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 now changed, an application for funding had been made to the Department and it

-was hoped that this matter would be resolved within months.--- 3
+was hoped that this matter would be resolved within months.
+---
+3

 2.